 Moreover, feminist political economists have consistently sought to highlight the centrality of feminized care work to the operation of the global political economy.
 Care, whilst associated with unpaid, though often rewarding, forms of labouring has become increasingly commodified.
 We are increasingly paying for care services and these care services are frequently ‘bought in’ from other parts of the world.
 Care work in a capitalist world economy involves the large scale movement of nannies, nurses and care/domestic workers.
 This is a development that is, in part, fuelled by demographic shifts in richer countries such as ageing populations, but also by the transformation of this work into formalised waged labour for profit-making businesses.
 It has resulted in one of the greatest transformations in migratory patterns as migration is feminized by the increasing numbers of women migrating across national borders to take up work in jobs considered to be ‘women’s work’ (though masculinized domestic work like gardening is not immune to this either).

-The realities of unpaid care work in Indonesia
+The SMERU Research Institute protray the realities of care work in Indonesia

 How do we place value on care-work?
 This is an issue that for many feminist political economists is a pressing concern.
 The under-valuing of care related work that takes place in the home was observed for example in Marilyn Waring’s classic study If Women Counted (1990) of the way in which unpaid household labour was (and remains) excluded from systems of national accounting.
 For Waring, this exclusion creates an incomplete picture of the sources of national economic value and contributed to the marginalisation of women in society more generally.
 But of course, care work isn’t something that is confined to the household.
 Many jobs require, indeed demand, appropriate emotional conduct and thus a degree of affective labour, especially in the service sector.